fedi-e2ee/public-key-directory-specification/Specification.md

     B --> |replicated|C{bar.org}
 ```

 In the above flowchart, `bar.org` is replicating the history stored in `foo.net`.
-If they opt or a recursive
+If they opt for a recursive
 replication, they will also replicate `example.com` by copying from the copies of records hosted by `foo.net`.

 ##### Trusted Mirrors